 Appointing a local architect, surveyor or other construction industry professional can be invaluable when self building a house.
 They will act as your agent and can offer expert guidance through the whole process.

 Alternatively, if you choose our Planning and Building Control, HebHomes will act as your agent to guide you through the statutory consents required.
 This will include the duties of Principal Designer in the pre-construction phase of the project under CDM Regulations.
+In England we have teamed up with Studio Charrette who can offer this service for our customers there.

 This will be the responsibility of your appointed agent acting on your behalf.
 Your agent can also assist you in obtaining the site-specific drawings you will require.
 Once the application is lodged, it should take eight weeks for a decision to be reached, although it can take longer.
+Studio Charrette offer a planning conultation service for £200.
+This is essential if you don't yet have any form of planning permission.

 We will provide drawings of your chosen design for inclusion in the submission to planning authorities - your choice of our service options will determine the level of context we will include and our involvement in site surveys etc.